-As a guide, for a DVT that happens below the knee, you will need at least three months of anticoagulant treatment.
+As a guide, for a DVT that happens below the knee, you will need at least six weeks of anticoagulant treatment.
+You will need at least three months of treatment if the DVT is above the knee.
 Some people at higher risk of another DVT may need longer than this.
 The length of time of anticoagulation varies from person to person.
 Your doctor or anticoagulant clinic will advise you how long your treatment will be for.

 Most people who develop a DVT are advised to wear compression stockings.
 Compression stockings are also known as compression hosiery or thromboembolic deterrent stockings ('TEDs').
 This treatment has been shown to reduce the risk of developing another DVT and can also reduce the risk of developing post-thrombotic syndrome.
 You should wear the stockings each day, for at least two years.
 If you do develop post-thrombotic syndrome, you may be advised to wear the stockings for more than two years.